Dahlia Seed: 1995-1996: Breakup

 After production wrapped on Survived By, Dahlia Seed headed out on their first ill-fated US/Canadian tour.
 Two weeks into the tour, guitarist Mike O'Keefe unexpectedly quit the band, which brought the tour to a halt somewhere in the midwest of America.
-Dahlia Seed returned home to re-group and added a new guitarist Kevin McManus.
+Dahlia Seed returned home to re-group and added a new guitarist, Kevin McManus.
 Additionally, a series of shows had to be canceled due to Tracy's throat bleeding from yelling because they didn't have a PA most shows.
 With the addition of Kevin McManus, 1996 became a banner year for Dahlia Seed.
-"Survived By" was released in the spring to much praise.
-Upon return from the tour, the members of Dahlia Seed decided that it was time to call it quits, and finished up their run with a sold-out farewell show at Maxwell's in Hoboken, New Jersey on August 16, 1996.
+Survived By was released in the spring to much praise.
+Upon return from the tour, the members of Dahlia Seed decided to disband, and finished up their run with a sold-out farewell show at Maxwell's in Hoboken, New Jersey on August 16, 1996.
 Some reports had fans as far away as Toronto, and Chicago making the trip for the show, only to be turned away at the door.
-In 1999, Dahlia Seed posthumously released Please Excuse All The Blood, a compilation that collected singles, compilation tracks, and unreleased material that Dahlia Seed had left scattered about during their four years, including the last three recordings Dahlia Seed did (with Alap Momin of Dälek fame) before their break-up.
+Later that year, Dahlia Seed posthumously released Please Excuse All The Blood, a compilation that collected singles, compilation tracks, and unreleased material that Dahlia Seed had left scattered about during their four years, including the last three recordings Dahlia Seed did (with Alap Momin of Dälek fame) before their break-up.

 Post-breakup

 During Dahlia Seed, Tracy Wilson started recording under the name Ringfinger.
 Over the span of a decade, she formed together what would eventually be released as Decimal in 2007.
-The album features collaborations with members of Cave In, Isis, Sunn O))), Jessamine, Fontanelle, Film School, Denali, Engine Down, and Dälek.
+The album features collaborations with members of Cave In, Isis, Sunn O))), Jessamine, Fontanelle, Film School, Denali, Engine Down, Dälek, and Darin Galgano, former member of Dahlia Seed.
+Wilson also formed Positive No in 2012, which released their final album in 2020, and Outer Worlds.

 After the break-up, Chris Skelly managed the band's website, posting updates on band members' projects, and posting rare songs from the band's years together.
 Leftover merch from the band was also made available to buy through the site.
 The site went down sometime in 2013, but is still able to be accessed through the Wayback Machine.
 Later, the band's music was made available for free download through their Bandcamp page.
+Skelly also played in Static in a City and formed Night Battles in 2020.
+He passed away after a year-long fight from brain cancer on May 25, 2024.
+On May 6, 2026, The Numero Group announced that Dahlia Seed was joining the label.